Who is this article for?

 CrashPlan for Small Business, yes.

 Our Customer Champions can't assist you with unsupported processes, so you assume all risk of unintended behavior.
-You may want to search our support forum for information from other users.
+You may want to search our enterprise community for information from other administrators.

 Install the Code42 app to a non-default location

 Run the Code42 app on pre-release operating systems

 The Code42 app is not certified for use on pre-release operating system versions.
 Code42 can't guarantee that the Code42 app will work, or troubleshoot any problems, on alpha, beta, or other pre-release operating systems.
 Many users have found that completely uninstalling and reinstalling the Code42 app may allow the application to function on these systems.

 Run the Code42 app on an ARM processor

 ARM devices do not meet the Code42 app's processor requirements.
 Raspberry Pi, Pogoplug, and other systems using ARM architecture may be able to run the Code42 app, but the configuration is unsupported.
 Your results may vary.